Annecy vs Lucerne: Which Alpine Lake Town Is Better?

 Food

 Annecy: Savoyard cuisine — tartiflette (reblochon, potatoes, bacon), fondue, raclette.
-The Sunday market is one of the best in the French Alps.
+The Sunday market ranks among the best in the French Alps.
 Local wines from Savoie.
 A proper lunch: €12-18.

 Lucerne: Swiss-German cuisine — rösti, Zürcher Geschnetzeltes, cheese fondue.
 The Kapellplatz farmers market is good.
 A proper lunch: CHF 25-40 (€25-40).